 Maryland and Washington D.C. medical malpractice lawyers fighting for the rights of injured patients

-If your prescription medication was recalled, count on the medical malpractice law firm of Schochor, Federico and Staton, P.A. to guide you through the complexities of a medical malpractice claim.
+If your prescription medication was recalled, count on the medical malpractice law firm of Schochor, Staton, Goldberg, and Cardea, P.A. to guide you through the complexities of a medical malpractice claim.
 We proudly serve injured patients throughout Baltimore, Maryland and Washington D.C.
 Call us today at 410-234-1000 or complete our contact form.